 The UAB Genetic Counseling Graduate Program is a collaborative program offered by UAB’s School of Health Professions that engages faculty in School of Medicine’s Department of Genetics and School of Education’s Counselor Education Program to provide comprehensive educational and clinical training in the field of genetic counseling.
 UAB is the only program in Alabama and one of the few in this region of the country.
-The program has provisional accreditation as a new program from the American Board of Genetic Counseling.
+The program is fully accredited by the Accreditation Council for Genetic Counseling.

 Our program and students have access to state of the art medical facilities including the UAB Medical Center , the UAB Women and Infant’s Center , The Kirklin Clinic , and the Children’s Hospital of Alabama .
 This provides a wide variety of clinical training experiences and a diverse patient population.
 Student instruction utilizes internationally recognized genetics and teaching faculty to provide a wide-ranging and exciting education in the field of genetic counseling.

 In 2010, the first class of students in the UAB Genetic Counseling Program was enrolled.
 Our students come from across the country and have a variety of backgrounds.
 We are actively seeking prospective students with a strong interest in the field of genetics and genetic counseling.
 Interested applicants should click here .
 Students have the unique opportunity to work with the program faculty to shape the program to maximize the variety of genetic resources available at UAB.